 Rajma Masala / Red Kidney Beans Curry is a very popular Punjabi origin dish, a comfort food that is quite simple to prepare.
 Rajma Masala is often paired with steamed rice, known as Rajma Chawal and is a hearty meal, quite filling and refreshing.
 Red Kidney Beans are cooked in a thick Onion Tomato based gravy with spices and herbs to bring out the flavors!

-Since it is the season of Advent, I was looking for Vegetarian recipes when this Rajma Masala recipe caught my attention.
+Since it is the season of Advent, I was looking for Vegetarian recipes.
+Brinjal Masala, Cauliflower Mappas, Aloo Gobi, Soya manchurian– Oh my! it is really tough to find alternatives for meat lovers.
+Then this Rajma Masala recipe caught my attention.
 To be honest, I was scared of cooking this big Red Beans, although I love having tinned Red Beans in Salads.
 But in Curry??
 Well, as you can see, on normal week days, I prefer to do quick and easy healthy meals that does not involve too much steps or fill my kitchen with pots and plates and utensils overflowing, unless it is a special day!
 This recipe looked so simple and my friend Preetha assured me that it is worth to give it a try, so I did it!
 And the results were amazing!
 So, if you have ever been scared to try these Big Red Kidney beans, then this recipe is for you.

 What can be better than Red Kidney Beans?
 Nothing!!
 It is rich in Fiber and protein and a good source of Iron, folate, copper, Potassium and Magnesium.
 It is full of anti-oxidants to boost your immune system and so makes a great super healthy meal.
 I love all kinds of Beans and Peas, the Vanpayar / red cow peas thoran and Cherupayar / Mung Beans dishes like Cherupayar Ularthiyathu, Vazhakoombu Cherupayar thoran or Cabbage Cherupayar thoran etc. are family favourites.
 To make perfect Rajma Masala, soak the beans overnight and cook in pressure cooker till it is soft and easy to digest.
 This Rajma Masala is not very heavy as I have not added any cream.
 It is quite simple with easy steps.
 Check out this wonderful recipe for a hearty meal to have with rotis or whole wheat Naan.